 An RV is more than just a car.
-It’s a hone on wheel that's supposed to protect you against the harsh weather and provide you with an opportunity to travel safely and peacefully.
+It’s a hone on wheels that's supposed to protect you against the harsh weather and provide you with an opportunity to travel safely and peacefully.
 However, things can go wrong without warning.
 What are you gonna do when you’re 50 miles away from your campground and your RV breaks down?

 This isn’t a very unlikely scenario, that's why it’s important to be prepared.
 In this article, we’ll talk about 8 essential emergency items you should have in your RV